-Synchronous model with some students participating in a traditional class at school and other students participating at home via technology in real time.
-Students, participating from home, will have attendance taken, follow the daily school schedule and participate in each of their classes in real time.
+Synchronous model with some students participating in a traditional class at school and other students participating at home via technology during the course of the school day.
+Students, participating from home, will have attendance taken, follow the daily school schedule and participate in each of their classes.
 This synchronous model will be very different from what students experienced in the spring through NTI.
 If the district cannot open under normal conditions due to state and local public health officials' guidance, this model will be the preferred model by KCSD.

-- The school district's academic calendar for 2020-21 will continue to be followed. - Schools are permitted to bring small groups of 10 students into the building to pick up a device, meet with teachers, or targeted services. - Students who are not physically present in the classroom will be expected to participate online in real time during the class or watch a recording of the class at a later time and meet all classroom expectations. - Grading expectations and attendance guidelines will be reviewed and revised as necessary. - Staff will receive training on synchronous learning to ensure systemic usage and quality across the district. - Training, resources, guidance documents and videos will be made available for students and families to support synchronous learning at home for all students. - State and local public health guidance may dictate the number of students we are able to serve in-person at a certain time.
-The school/district will utilize all available space to ensure that we meet the needs of every KCSD student to the maximum extent possible. - Technology and internet connectivity is essential and the district will provide assistance to the maximum extent possible based on the needs the schools have identified. - Learning walks will continue to be utilized to give ongoing feedback, coaching, and support for teachers.
+- The school district's academic calendar for 2020-21 will continue to be followed. - Schools are permitted to bring small groups of 10 students into the building to pick up a device, meet with teachers, or targeted services. - Students who are not physically present in the classroom will be expected to participate online during the course of the school day.
+Teachers will use a variety of instructional resources including Google Meet, recorded video instruction, print and digital instructional resources and all assignments will be available in Google Classroom in order for the students to meet all classroom expectations.
+Teachers will be available via technology during the regularly scheduled class period for assistance and support for students. - Grading expectations and attendance guidelines will be reviewed and revised as necessary. - Staff will receive training on synchronous learning to ensure systemic usage and quality across the district. - Training, resources, guidance documents and videos will be made available for students and families to support synchronous learning at home for all students. - State and local public health guidance may dictate the number of students we are able to serve in-person at a certain time.
+The school/district will utilize all available space to ensure that we meet the needs of every KCSD student to the maximum extent possible. - Technology and internet connectivity is essential and the district will provide assistance to the maximum extent possible based on the needs the schools have identified.

+• Learning walks will continue to be utilized to give ongoing feedback, coaching, and support for teachers.